The Phil-Mont Mobile Radio ClubPublic Service since 1949

 General Meetings of the club membership are held on the second non-holiday Wednesday of every month (except during July & August ) at 7:30 PM at Roxborough Memorial Hospital, in the Cafeteria, directly behind the Main Hospital building.

-The entrance is directly across from the loading dock.
-The hospital parking lot entrance is on Jamestown Street and is $3.00 in the form of DOLLAR BILLS or 12 Quarters After 6:30 there is usually area street parking.
+Come in through the Emergency Room Entrance and proceed to the cafeteria downstairs, the ER desk can direct you.
+The hospital parking lot entrance is on Jamestown Street and is $3.00 in the form of DOLLAR BILLS or 12 Quarters.
+After 6:30 there is also area street parking.
 Please use the Wolcoff Auditorium entrance from Jamestown St.

 Visitors are welcome!